 How often can I submit results?

-Teams can upload as often as they want, but all submitted results will appear on the website and the new submission is expected to be substantially different from previous submissions.
+Teams can upload as often as they want, but the new submission is expected to be substantially different from previous submissions.
 If you have developed a new algorithm, and you are already listed on the site with another system, you can either use the same team or create a new team for your new algorithm.